lhrb/datahog/README.md

 `lhrb.query` contains

 *  a basic e-a-v-triplet store implementation.
 *  a datomic inspired query language which uses the `ukanren` implementation as back-end.
+(Planned to )

 ``` clojure
 ;; basic example